jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 >
 > Love, Miguel."* [^35]

 In the early 2000s Sun and HP adopted the GNOME desktop as the replacement for CDE for their Unix distros.
-Red Hat Linux adopted GNOME as well.
-The GNOME has recently come into some controversy.
+Red Hat and Debian adopted GNOME as well.
+With the release of Ubuntu 18.04, Ubuntu returned to the Gnome desktop.

 GNOME 2 was released in early 2002 and the last GNOME 2 release was in 2010.
 Over this 8 years GNOME developed itself as a mature desktop by using the traditional desktop metaphor: start menu, task managers, and toolbars.
 But like all things that change, in early 2011 GNOME 3 was released, and there was a mighty backlash.
 Even Linus Torvalds, who is a Red Hat and GNOME user came out against GNOME 3 hard, calling it a *"total UX disaster"* [^36].
 What made GNOME 3 so different is that it took on a different metaphor, called the GNOME shell.
 Think of the GNOME shell as a way to manage or view multiple tasks and applications happening at once.
 Instead of a single desktop, think of the new metaphor as a table top using the shell as a magnifying glass to view all tasks.